PORTALSURFER/sempal/docs/usage.md

 - Dragging a sample row into the browser area retags it to the active filter's column (All/Untagged -> Neutral).

 ## Playback and waveform editing
-- **Space** toggles play/pause. **Escape** stops playback and clears browser selection.
+- **Space** toggles play/pause. **Escape** stops playback and clears browser and waveform selection.
 Click the waveform to seek; clicking while a selection exists clears it.
 - **Loop on/off** in the waveform header loops the current selection when present, otherwise the full file.
 A loop bar shows the active region; the playhead is drawn over the waveform.
 - Drag across the waveform to create a selection; drag the edge brackets to resize.
 The handle at the bottom of the selection supports drag-and-drop.
 - Right-click the selection for destructive edits (overwrite the source file): **Crop to selection**, **Trim selection out**, **Fade to null** (left->right or right->left), **Mute selection**, or **Normalize selection** (adds 5 ms edge fades).